jorgebucaran/fisher/man/man1/fisher.md

 ## OPTIONS

-*  `--list=cache|enabled|disabled`:
+*  `--list[=bare|enabled|disabled]`:
     List plugins according to the given category.
+List plugins in the cache by default.
+Enabled plugins are prepended with a `*` character.
+To list plugins without the `*` character use `--list=bare`.

 * `-f --file=fishfile`:
     Read *fishfile* and display its contents.
-If *fishfile* is null or an empty string, your user *fishfile* in `$fisher_config/fishfile` will be shown instead.
+If *fishfile* is null or an empty string, your user *fishfile* in `$fisher_file` will be shown instead.
 Use a dash `-` to read from the standard input.
 Other formats such as the oh-my-fish bundle files are supported as well.

 * `-v --version`:
     Show version information.
 Fisherman's current version can be found in the VERSION file at the root of the project.
 The version scheme is based in `Semantic Versioning` and uses Git annotated tags to track releases.